doorlay/aws-minecraft/README.md

 If you're planning on using a domain name for the server, set up an Alias record that points to the server's Elastic IP.

 ## Troubleshooting
-If while running the `init` script you get a `Cloud assembly schema version mismatch` error, run:
+If while running the `setup.sh` script you get a `Cloud assembly schema version mismatch` error, run:
 ```
 sudo npm uninstall -g aws-cdk
 sudo npm install -g aws-cdk